jeffhowarth/ee-edu/src/patterns/ui-design.md

 # __*user interface design*__

-## __wipe map with side bar layout__
+## __swipe map with side bar layout__

-The patterns below provide a template for a wipe map with a side bar for title, subtitle, documentation, and credits.
+The patterns below provide a template for a swipe map with a side bar for title, subtitle, documentation, and credits.

 ### __make layout__